kukas/masters-thesis/priorities.md

         - experimental setup
         - results

+# Final priorities

 - discussion
     - the discussion about overlap - discuss the confluence with the vocabulary allocation, the allocation seems to be more important.
 The tokenizer metric figure AR vs JSD is a good illustration of this - the first batch of experiments JSD is positively correlated, for the second batch of experiments JSD is negatively correlated with allocation.
 This is reflected in the results
 - introduction
+- related work - maybe include discussion about the gaps in the literature
 - abstract
 - go through the results and Tomasz comments

+- experimental setup
+    - (low priority) Tokenizer implementations and important parameters

+Thursday:
+- fix the layout
 - poděkování
-- code readme and cleanup
+- pdfa
+    - figures from paper break pdfa
 - citations cleanup
+- podepsat výtisky

 - remove alphabet discussion from the paper results section